AD SYNC SUMMIT NY 2025 Agenda

 The New Era of Music Partners: How Creators and Companies are Redefining their Agency and Brand Services

-Music for Ads and Brands comes from a lot of sources – in-house and third-party composers, cusom music houses that work with brands and agencies to help define and execute on music to internal/external production music libraries, sync agencies, labels, publishers and artists – basically wherever we can find or whoever can create the music that makes the campaign or branding effective, memorable and impactful.
+Music for Ads and Brands comes from a lot of sources – in-house and third-party composers, custom music houses that work with brands and agencies to help define and execute on music to internal/external production music libraries, sync agencies, labels, publishers and artists – basically wherever we can find or whoever can create the music that makes the campaign or branding effective, memorable and impactful.

 And, as music needs, campaigns and sonic branding evolves, so does the role of the music provider.
 On this panel we’ll discuss the evolving role of the people and the companies that make and provide music for ads and brands, including the services they provide, the focus of those services, their diversification and expansion into areas like sonic branding, sound design and ideation, and how they are evolving their businesses to meet the challenges and opportunities of AI and technical automation and integration in all its forms.